-The following information is furnished solely to provide limited introductory information regarding the Utility Debt Securitization Authority (the "Issuer"), the Long Island Power Authority (the "Authority" and in its capacity as the seller of the 2016A Restructuring Property, sometimes referred to herein as the "Seller"), the Long Island Lighting Company ("LIPA," in its capacity as servicer of the 2016A Restructuring Property, sometimes referred to herein as "Servicer" and in its capacity as administrator of the Issuer, sometimes referred to herein as "Service" and in its capacity as administrator of the Issuer, sometimes referred to herein as "Administrator"), Public Service Enterprise Group Incorporated ("PSEG"), PSEG Long Island LLC ("PSEG Long Island"), and the 2016A Restructuring Bonds and does not purport to be comprehensive.
+The following information is furnished solely to provide limited introductory information regarding the Utility Debt Securitization Authority (the "Issuer"), the Long Island Power Authority (the "Authority" and in its capacity as the seller of the 2017 Restructuring Property, sometimes referred to herein as the "Seller"), the Long Island Lighting Company ("LIPA," in its capacity as servicer of the 2017 Restructuring Property, sometimes referred to herein as "Servicer" and in its capacity as administrator of the Issuer, sometimes referred to herein as "Administrator"), Public Service Enterprise Group Incorporated ("PSEG"), PSEG Long Island LLC ("PSEG Long Island"), and the 2017 Restructuring Bonds and does not purport to be comprehensive.
 Such information is qualified in its entirety by reference to the more detailed information and descriptions appearing elsewhere in this Official Statement and should be read together therewith.
-The offering of the 2016A Restructuring Bonds is made only by means of the entire Official Statement, including the Appendices hereto.
-No person is authorized to make offers to sell, or solicit offers to buy, the 2016A Restructuring Bonds unless the entire Official Statement is delivered in connection therewith.
+The offering of the 2017 Restructuring Bonds is made only by means of the entire Official Statement, including the Appendices hereto.
+No person is authorized to make offers to sell, or solicit offers to buy, the 2017 Restructuring Bonds unless the entire Official Statement is delivered in connection therewith.
 Terms not defined elsewhere in this Official Statement are used as defined in Appendix A hereto.

-Purpose of the Transaction: This issuan ce c of the 2016A Restr uctu iring Bonds by the Issuer will e enab le the Authority to retire certain of its outstanding indebt tedness.
-S ee "THE SECURITIZ ZAT FION I LAW" iı n this Off icial Stateme ent.
+Purpose of the Transaction:

+This issuance of the 2017 Restructuring Bonds by the Issuer will enable the Authority to retire certain of its outstanding indebtedness.
+See "THE SECURITIZATION LAW" in this Official Statement.